 Kitchen – Dining Table and Chairs

-In terms of utensils, your kitchen checklist should include the following: one fry pan, one small and one large pot, one medium casserole dish, plates, and bowls.
-You will also require flatware, including one chef’s, one serrated and one paring knife, spatula, and a large spoon.
+In terms of utensils, your kitchen checklist should include the following: one frying pan, one small and one large pot, one medium casserole dish, plates, and bowls.
+You will also require flatware, like one chef’s, one serrated and one paring knife, spatula, and a large spoon.

 Living Room – Sofa and TV

 As for your living room checklist, the essential furniture here would be a sofa, a coffee table, and a floor lamp.
 Next, you can get a mirror, a TV and a sound system, an accent cabinet, curtains, and rugs.
 Don’t forget to place a few throw pillows for a cozy touch.
 Of course, if you can’t live without some other pieces of furniture in the room like an ottoman or a shelf for your books, add them too.
 The final steps would be getting artwork, plants, and décor to your living room.

 In addition to basic toiletries such as toothbrushes and toothbrush holder (you may even take regular glasses for starters for that), toothpaste, shampoo, body wash, deodorant, hand soap, hand soap dispenser, your bathroom checklist should include a few bath towels and a couple of face and hand ones.
 A shower curtain, laundry dryer, wall hooks, toilet brush and plunger, toilet paper and a small trash can will make everything complete.